Iszi Lawrence: Broadcasting career

 Lawrence was producer for the 2013 documentary film Rock and Roll's Greatest Failure: Otway the Movie.

 In 2016, Lawrence began presenting for the BBC Radio 4 programme Making History, which explores historical topics.
 She joined the presenting team for the programme officially in 2018.

 In 2021, Lawrence appeared in the TV series Royals: Keeping the Crown, which examined the successes of, and difficult events relating to, various royal families.
 Also in 2021, she appeared in the TV series The Lost Pirate Kingdom which examined real pirates in the Caribbean.
 Also in 2021, she appeared in the factual television series Ancient Apocalypse, as a history expert.

 In 2022, Lawrence began co-presenting Your Place or Mine on BBC Radio 4 with Shaun Keaveny.
 In the same year, she appeared as a history expert in the factual television series U-Boat Wranglers.

 As of 2023, Lawrence presented The Forum, an in-depth discussion programme on the BBC World Service's English-language service.
 She still presents the programme today.

 Lawrence presents the British Museum's Membercast podcast, which explores topics connected to artifacts in the museum's collections.

 Comedy career

 Lawrence was a semi-finalist in the BBC Radio 7 New Comedy Awards.

 Lawrence has performed comedy in many countries, and in venues where comedy is not commonly performed, such as museums.
-However, she has performed in conventional venues for comedy, also: in 2012, she had a show Wotnot, at the Edinburgh Fringe.
+However, she has also performed in conventional venues for comedy, for example she had a show Wotnot at the Edinburgh Fringe in 2012.

 She appears regularly at the Lil Fat Comedy Club in Oxfordshire.